Skip Navigation

 Frequently Asked Questions

-Q: Should I pay off my mortgage in retirement?
+Should I pay off my mortgage in retirement?

-Q: Should I purchase an annuity?
+Should I purchase an annuity?

-• An annuity is a contract between you and an insurance company that requires the insurer to make payments to you for an agreed-upon period in exchange for one or more payments to the insurer.
+An annuity is a contract between you and an insurance company that requires the insurer to make payments to you for an agreed-upon period in exchange for one or more payments to the insurer.

-Q: How much can I safely withdraw from my retirement accounts?
+How much can I safely withdraw from my retirement accounts?

-• A common retirement withdrawal strategy calls for a person to withdraw 4 percent in the first year of retirement, and then to adjust that amount to account for inflation in each subsequent year.
+A common retirement withdrawal strategy calls for a person to withdraw 4 percent in the first year of retirement, and then to adjust that amount to account for inflation in each subsequent year.
 For example, if you have $1 million saved or invested for retirement, you could withdraw up to $40,000 the first year, and if inflation is 2% the following year, you could take out $40,800.

-TSP funds have very low administrative and investment expenses and, low expenses can have a positive effect on the rate of return of your investment.
+TSP funds have very low administrative and investment expenses, and low expenses can have a positive effect on the rate of return of your investment.

 The information in this article is provided for informational purposes only and is based on known and unknown risks, assumptions, uncertainties and other factors.
 The information is not appropriate for the purposes of making a decision to carry out a transaction or trade nor does it provide any form of investment advice, or make any recommendations regarding particular financial instruments, investments, or products.
 Actual results, performance, or achievements may differ materially from any future results, performance, or achievements expressed or implied herein.
 Investing in securities has an inherent risk and your investments may lose value.
 Always seek the advice of a competent financial advisor who will evaluate and make recommendations based on your specific financial situation.

-Diversification, asset allocation and portfolio rebalancing do not guarantee a profit or protect against a loss in a declining market.
+Diversification, asset allocation, and portfolio rebalancing do not guarantee a profit or protect against a loss in a declining market.
 They are methods used to help manage risk.
 Investment returns and principal value will fluctuate and your investment, when redeemed, may be worth more or less than its original cost.
 Sales charges and taxes may apply.

 Guarantee depends on the claims-paying ability of the issuing insurance company and does not apply to the investment return or principal value of the separate account.
 Before buying an annuity, you should find out about the particular annuity you are considering.
 Request a prospectus from your Financial Advisor and read it carefully.
 The prospectus contains important information about the annuity contract, including fees and charges, investment options, death benefits and annuity payment options.